KarlYazigi/FFNN/README.md

 ## Model Performance

-The model demonstrates impressive performance with an accuracy of 95% on the training set and 93% on the test set.
+The model demonstrates comparable performance of a neural network from a prepackaged library.
+With an accuracy of 95% on the training set and 93% on the test set given 3000 examples.

 ## Training and Test Accuracy